 Crystalfontz Cable Description All cables are RoHS compliant TTL "Logic Level, Inverted" Serial WR-PWR-Y24 ~26 inches Connect cable's 16-pin female connector to CFA635's 16-pin male H1 connector.
 Connect cable's 14-pin male connector to host's power supply.
 To make your own cable, see list of parts H1 Connector Pin Assignments - Includes Five GPIOs (Pg.
-36).
-ATX Functionality: : Use CFA635 to Power On, Power Off, or Reset the Host WR-PWR-Y14 ~23 inches With SCAB: This cable allows ATX power control connections through the optional SCAB.
+35).
+Cables for ATX Fu nctionality: Use CFA635 to Power On, Power Off, or Reset the Host WR-PWR-Y14 ~23 inches With SCAB: This cable allows ATX power control connections through the optional SCAB.
 Connect the cable's 7-pin female connector to the SCAB's 7-pin male J8 connector.
 Connect the cable's labeled Reset, Power and 3-pin WOL connector to the host's motherboard.
-Buy the wc.ext-y19 to connect the SCAB to the CFA635's connector H1.
+Buy the wk-ext-y19 to connect the SCAB to the CFA635's connector H1.
 WR-PWR-Y25 ~11 inches Without SCAB: Connect cable's 16-pin female connector to CFA635's 16-pin male H1 connector.
 Connect cable's 4-pin male connector directly to host's ATX power supply.
 Connect the cable's 4 separate female connectors to the appropriate 4 pins on the host's motherboard.
 (Cable pins are labeled.)
-SCAB (System Co poling Accessory Board) Note: The CFA635- 3.5-inch floppy drive xxx-KL does not supply power to the SCAB.
+WR-PWR-Y38 ~36 inches Identical to the WR-PWR-Y25 (described in row above) except length is longer.
+Cables for Optiona al SCAB (System Cooling Accessory Board) Note: The CFA635- 3.5-inch floppy drive xxx-KL does not supply power to the SCAB.
 The SCAB requires external power, typically supplied by a 4-pin e power connector.
 WR-PWR-Y14 ~23 inches See description under ATX Functionality table section, above.
 WR-EXT-Y15 ~16 inches Use this cable to mount the SCAB some distance away from the CFA635.
 For example, the SCAB could be mounted in a central location within the PC's case to the CFA635 mounted in a drive bay.
 Then the connections to the fans and temperature sensors would only need to be run to the SCAB, not all the way to the front panel where the LCD module is mounted.
 Connect one of the cable's two 16-pin female connectors to the CFA635's 16-pin H1 male connector.
 Connect the other 16-pin female connector to the SCAB's 16-pin male J1 connector.
-WD EVT V40 Use this cable when the SCAB is mounted in close to the LCD module; for example, when the SCAB is fastened directly to the LCD module's optional mounting bracket.
+MD EVE VAC Use this short cable when the SCAB is mounted in close to the LCD module; for example, when the SCAB is fastened directly to the LCD module's optional mounting bracket.
 WR-EXT-Y19 ~3.5 inches Connect one of the cable's two 16-pin female connectors to the CFA635's 16-pin H1 male connector.
 Connect the cable's other 16-pin female connector to the SCAB's 16-pin male J1 connector.
 Connect the other 16-pin female connector to the SCAB's 16-pin male J1 connector.

-Crystalfontz Cable Description (Continued) All cables are RoHS compliant WR-FAN-X01 ~16 inches Connect up to three cables to connect up to three fans.
+WR-FAN-X01 ~16 inches Connect up to three cables to connect up to three fans.
 Connect cable's 3-pin male connector to SCAB's connectors labeled FAN1, FAN2, or FAN3.
 Connect cable's 3-pin female connector to a fan's connector.
 (Fans are not sold by Crystalfontz.)

-WR-DOW-Y17 ~12 inches + ~12 inches between connectors Connect ("daisy chain") up to 32 of these DOW (Dallas One-Wire) DS18B20 temperature sensor cables to one SCAB.
+inches between one SCA ct ("daisy chain") up to 32 of these DOW (Dallas 1-Wire) DS18B20 temperature sensor cables to CAB.
 Connect the cable's 3-pin female connector to the SCAB's connector labeled J_DOW.
-If desired, connect the cable's 3-pin male connector to an additional temperature sensor.
+If I, connect the cable's 3-pin male connector to an additional temperature sensor.